owcer/bif/README.md

 # bif
-Easily render any image into bloxd
+Easily render any image into bloxd.